openstack-infra/zuul/doc/source/user/jobs.rst

    .. var:: projects
       :type: dict

-      A list of all projects prepared by Zuul for the item.
+      A dictionary of all projects prepared by Zuul for the item.
 It includes, at least, the item's own project.
 It also includes the projects of any items this item depends on, as well as the projects that appear in :attr:`job.required-projects`.